-Flights from Nepal's Short Take-Off & Landing ("STOL") airstrips are dependent on weather.
-Delays often happen if there is poor visibility or high winds.
-For our itineraries with flights to or from STOL, we include one extra day in Kathmandu at the end of the trip.
-This is in case of delays flying back.
-If the delays are longer we will help reschedule your international flights.
-There is likely to be a fee charged by the airline for this.
-You also have to pay for costs incurred in Kathmandu as a result of the delay such as accommodation and meals.
+In all of our itineraries visiting areas with STOL mountain airstrips such as Everest region we include one extra day in Kathmandu at the end of the trip in case of delays flying back.
+If you are delayed longer than this our office in Kathmandu can help reschedule your international flights however there is likely to be a fee charged by the airline for this.
+You will also have to pay for all of your additional costs incurred in Kathmandu as a result of the delay such as accommodation and meals.

-You should read the Foreign, Commonwealth, and Development Office ("FCDO") travel advice for Nepal.
-For their latest advice take a look at their Safety & Security section under Air Travel.
-There have been some recent air accidents in Nepal.
-The European Union has banned Nepalese airlines from flying to Europe.
+British Foreign & Commonwealth Office ("FCO") travel advice to Nepal states that "STOL airstrips in Nepal are among the most remote and difficult to land on in the world and are a challenge for even the most technically proficient pilots and well-maintained aircraft."
+For their latest advice please take a look at their Safety & Security section under Air Travel.

+There have been a number of recent air accidents in Nepal and in December 2013 The European Union banned all airlines based in Nepal from flying in the 28-nation bloc under the latest changes to a list of unsafe carriers.
 For more information on Nepal's air safety profile take a look at Aviation Safety Network.